allisonamber/AbelmoschusEsculentus/README.md

        license="Public Domain">

 # The Significance of The Kitchen
 Allie Par.
-2: Such a connection is exemplified through the achievements of famed enslaved cook James Hemings.
-Hemings arrived at the Jefferson plantation in Monticello, Virginia at nine along with his mother and siblings.
-With time, the young man proved to be particularly valuable in the kitchen where his culinary creations betrayed great skill and promise.
-Thus, upon the President’s trip to Europe in 1784, the Jeffersons’ instructed Heming to travel to Paris and receive a proper education in French cooking.
-His success in doing so would mark the first time any American, but especially an African American with no knowledge of the French language, earned this accreditation.
-The knowledge Hemings brought with him back home blossomed into a long and highly regarded culinary career allowing for the introduction of french fries, ice cream, macaroni-and-cheese, crème brûlée, and other French culinary staples to the States.
+2: One such legacy is that of James Heming, the head chef at President Jefferson’s Monticello plantation.
+Though he only arrived at the plantation as a boy among the many other enslaved persons living and working in Monticello.
+With time Hemings proved to be most adept with culinary work.
+By 1784, the Jeffersons rewarded his great culinary skills by accompanying them to Europe and instructing the young chef to receive proper education from a Parisian cooking school.
+Upon the completion of his education Hemings would not only be the first American to do so, but it would also result in him introducing several French dishes into the United States.

 <param ve-image
 	label="Jefferson's Monticello Plantation in VA"
 	description="Monticello"